 |Maintain Information Security Policy||

 PCI DSS can be seen as complex and overwhelming, and just another compliance regime that must be followed, but that’s not how we view it here at Nettitude.
-Many merchants view PCI DSS compliance as burdensome and convoluted, and struggle to interpret the 300+ requirements and understand how they must be implemented.
-The world of PCI DSS is full of acronyms, opinions, and myths – and getting a straight answer to an apparently simple question often feels like an uphill struggle.
+Many merchants view PCI DSS compliance as burdensome and convoluted and struggle to interpret the 300+ requirements and understand how they must be implemented.
+The world of PCI DSS is full of acronyms, opinions, and myths – and getting a straight answer to a simple question often feels like an uphill struggle.

 What: The PCI DSS has 300+ requirements, but the good news is that they might not all apply to your organisation.
 In fact, part of the scope reduction process that Nettitude can take you through is to try and minimise the number of requirements that are applicable to you.
 A Nettitude QSA will help you to determine what your scope is, and which requirements are applicable – we’re even happy to help you discuss this with your acquiring bank.